Unity, New Hampshire: 2008 presidential politics

-On June 27, 2008, Presidential candidate Barack Obama and former rival Hillary Clinton appeared together in Unity at their first public event since Clinton pulled out of the race to be the Democratic presidential candidate.
+On June 27, 2008, presidential candidate Barack Obama and former rival Hillary Clinton appeared together in Unity at their first public event since Clinton pulled out of the race to be the Democratic presidential candidate.
 Unity was reportedly chosen because of the town's name and because, in the 2008 primary, Obama and Clinton each received 107 votes from Unity citizens.

 Geography

 According to the U.S. Census Bureau, the town has a total area of 96.3 sqkm, of which 95.8 sqkm are land and 0.6 sqkm are water, comprising 0.58% of the town.
 Unity is entirely within the Connecticut River watershed.
-The western and central part of town is drained by the Little Sugar River, leading to the Connecticut at North Charlestown, while the northwest corner and eastern end of the town are drained by tributaries of the Sugar River, which flows to the Connecticut in Claremont.
+The western and central part of town is drained by the Little Sugar River, leading to the Connecticut at North Charlestown, while the northwestern corner and eastern end of the town are drained by tributaries of the Sugar River, which flows to the Connecticut in Claremont.
 Crescent Lake, lying along the town's southern border, is the source of the Cold River, which reaches the Connecticut River at North Walpole.

 The highest point in Unity is an unnamed summit along the town's northern boundary, with an elevation of 2011 ft above sea level.